SAlexandru/TMACMLocal/War_10158/README.md

 # [War](https://vjudge.net/problem/UVA-10158)

 Medium.
+In order to solve this problem we need to use the union-find data structure.

 This problem is solved by using union-find in order to keep track of who is an enemy / friend.
 It is easy to see how we can use the union-find data structure in order to keep track of our **set** of friends.
 Unfortunatelly this cannot be said about our **set** of enemies.

 The trick here is to remove the need of keeping track of enemies :)
 Assume that every country in the war has another twin with a unique id and that the twins are mortal enemies.